We're doing more to protect against wildfires

 - Embed Avista field personnel into the Fire Service Incident Command System (controls and coordinates emergency response from multiple agencies) to act as a liaison between Avista and the ICS fire commander.

-- Launch an Expedited Response pilot program in partnership with Spokane County Fire Districts in which Avista will initiate a 911 call whenever an isolated transmission fault occurs during fire season.
+- Launch an Expedited Response pilot program in partnership with Spokane County Fire Districts and other fire districts in which Avista will initiate a 911 call whenever an isolated transmission fault occurs during fire season.
 This will help fire fighters more quickly investigate and extinguish a possible fire before it can spread.

 - Use performance metrics to adjust and align planned future actions.